Plastics and The Environment

 “The results show that high-molecular-weight polyethylene can really biodegrade under bioactive circumstances if the test period is long enough.”

-Polyethylene and polypropylene have been shown to biodegrade.
-Polystyrene is more resistant but does degrade in sunlight.
+Polyethylene, polypropylene and polystyrene have all been shown to biodegrade at a rather rapid rate.
 As we saw in the interactive waste charts, paper makes up most of the waste (40% by volume) and it doesn’t degrade in a landfill because they are not designed to encourage degradation.
 The items get buried without enough oxygen and that slows down the process.

 “There are the 40-year-old hot dogs, perfectly preserved beneath dozens of strata of waste, and the head of lettuce still in pristine condition after 25 years.
 But the hands-down winner, the one that still makes him shake his head in disbelief, is an order of guacamole he recently unearthed.
 Almost as good as new, it sat next to a newspaper apparently thrown out the same day.
 The date was 1967.”